N.Y. State Provides Guidance and Resources on Sexual Harassment Prevention Law

 - Employers are prohibited from including non-disclosure agreements in all claims of harassment and discrimination, an enhancement from the 2018 law that prohibited the inclusion of such agreements resolving claims of sexual harassment.

 - As written, the law — like the 2018 expansion — extends the prohibitions on mandatory arbitration of sexual harassment claims to apply to discrimination and harassment claims generally, “except as inconsistent with federal law.”
 Noteworthy is a June 26, 2019, federal district court decision and order holding that the 2018 statute is preempted.

-Effective one year after enactment of the law, the statute of limitations to file a claim of sexual harassment will be three years — an extension from previous law.
+As of Aug.
+12, 2020, the statute of limitations to file a claim of sexual harassment is three years — an extension from previous law.
 However, the statute of limitations to file claims of other allegations of harassment and/or discrimination remains one year after the alleged unlawful discriminatory practice.

-New York state employers will need to prepare to comply with the law, if and when it is signed by Gov. Cuomo.
+New York state employers will need to prepare to comply with the law.
 Employers should consider reviewing their current harassment policies to ensure they are compliant.
-Paychex will continue to monitor this issue, and provides solutions that include dedicated HR specialists that help businesses update employee handbooks and stay up to date on regulations.
+Paychex will continue to monitor this issue and provides solutions that include dedicated HR professionals that help businesses update employee handbooks, conduct trainings, and stay up to date on regulations.

 Sexual Harassment Prevention Model Policy and Training (Updated April 2023)